strinsberg/lt64/README.md

 ### dsp, pc, bfb, fmp

 Pushes the address of the respective pointer onto the stack.
-Given an offset in the top byte of the op will add it to the address as an unsigned byte before pushing the address.
-Again this is to save a **push** and an add if the address is being used to find a relative address.
-Only works with offsets up to `255`.
-The offset addition is not implemented in the assembler yet.

 ## I/O Operations